FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_smartphone_rc/Managing-a-Smartphone-Robot-Controller.rst

 As an alternate, you can use the *Manage* interface from a laptop or Driver Station (DS) connected to a Robot Controller phone with Expansion Hub plugged in via USB.
-The Manage page allows you to upload an Expansion Hub’s firmware, or to update it using the included or uploaded version.
+The Manage page allows you to upload an Expansion Hub's firmware, or to update it using the included or uploaded version.
 New firmware images can be obtained from the `REV Robotics website <http://www.revrobotics.com/software/>`__.